tripav2/engineering-portfolio-/README.md

 ### Fork the Template

 1. **Navigate to FreeToEngineer Repository**: Go to the repository where this portfolio template is [hosted](https://github.com/leea12/freeToEngineer)
-2. **Fork the template**: Click the "Use this template" button at the top right of the page.
+2. **Use the template**: Click the "Use this template" button at the top right of the page.
 Then, choose create a new repository.
 This creates a copy under your GitHub account.
 If you can also click on the "star", it will help the template to get visibility to many others!

    ![GitHub Use Template](/assets/readme/github-use-template.png)